Contract Employee One On Ones - Part 2

 This cast concludes our guidance on the right way to conduct One on Ones with your contract employees.

-We always recommend one on ones for directs.
+We always recommend One on Ones for directs.
 Always.
 But, in most organizations there are plenty of not crystal clear relationships.
 There are project managers, and other managers we do admin stuff with, but maybe we never see them.

 It makes it messy.
 We define your directs as those folks who would think of you as their primary boss, OR that you would write the end of year review for, and be the primary person discussing pay with.